-Background: There are no treatments for SARS-CoV-2 infection that have been proven in well conducted clinical trials to reduce the need for hospital admission and reduce the time to recovery.
-We established an open, adaptive, platform trial to evaluate treatments suitable for use in the community for treating COVID-like-illness, which might prevent hospitalisation and/or death and help people recover sooner.
+Background: There is an urgent need to identify effective treatments for SARS-CoV-2 infection, that reduce the need for hospital admission and reduce the time to recovery.
+We have established an open, adaptive, platform trial to evaluate treatments suitable for use in the community for treating COVID-like-illness that might prevent hospitalisation and/or death and help people recover sooner.

-Eligibility and randomisation: This protocol describes a randomised trial for people in the community aged 65 and over, or 50 and over with comorbidity, with suspected (in accordance with the United Kingdom's Chief Medical Officer's syndromic case definition) or confirmed SARS-CoV-2 infection.
+Eligibility and randomisation: This protocol describes a randomised trial for people in the community aged 65 and over, or 50 and over with comorbidity, with possible (in accordance with the United Kingdom's Chief Medical Officer's syndromic case definition) or confirmed SARS-CoV-2 infection.
 Participants are randomised to receive either usual care or a trial treatment (see appendices for details of all trial arms).
 Participants can take part in the study if they are eligible to be randomised to at least one intervention arm as well as the Usual Care arm.